 As already explained all precautions have been taken to avoid routing of line through forest and protected areas like national park/sanctuaries.
 In the instant scheme the route of the lines have been selected in such a way that there is no forest area involvement along the corridors.
-Moreover, suitable management measures as specified in EMP4 (refer clause- 9) like minimizing RoW requirement, use of existing tower, use of tall or extended tower etc, wherever feasible, will be undertaken to minimize the loss of vegetation.
-Further, protected area like wildlife sanctuary, national parks, biosphere reserves etc. have also been avoided completely.
+Further, protected areas like wildlife sanctuary, national parks, biosphere reserves etc. have also been avoided completely.
 However, reference in EMP is maintained to address the issues in case of any eventuality and shall be appropriately addressed during Final Environment Assessment Report (FEAR).